socketsupply/nat-traversal-spec/SPEC.md

 ### `KEEP_ALIVE_TIMEOUT`

-We tested several nats (phone hotspot, wifi routers) and found that firewall port stayed open for 30 seconds, so the keepalive timeout is 29. this is expected to cost 100 byte keepalive packet 120 times an hour 24 hours is 0.288 mb a day per peer.
+We tested several nats (phone hotspot, wifi routers) and found that the firewall port stayed open for 30 seconds, so the keepalive timeout is 29.
+This is expected to cost one `100 byte` keepalive packet `120 times` an hour `24 hours` is `0.288Mb` a day per peer.

 ```c
 const uint KEEP_ALIVE_TIMEOUT = 29_000;